nisharao321/exp2b/relative-humidity-of-assman-psychrometer-nitk/experiment/postest.md

 a.
 Evaporating capacity of air. <br>
 <b>b.
 Sensible heat content of air.</b> <br>
 c.
 Both a & b. <br>
-d.Latent heat content of air. <br>
+d.
+Latent heat content of air. <br>

 Q 5.
 Higher the relative humidity,  <br>
 a.
 Lower is the value of wet bulb temperature. <br>
 <b>b.
 Higher is the value of wet bulb temperature.</b> <br>
 c.
 Wet bulb temperature is greater than dry bulb temperature.<br>
 d.
 None of these<br>

 Q 6.
 Which of the following statement is incorrect?.  <br>